HelloNatalia/shop-backend-nest/README.md

 - POST /cart - adding product to cart
 - GET /cart - getting users' products in the cart
 - PATCH /cart/:id - changing the quantity of one product in the cart
-- DELETE /cart/:id - deleting product from the cart
+- DELETE /cart/:id - deleting a product from the cart

 <br>